 Confederate States of America’s Secretary of Treasury, George Trenholm, was arrested by the federal government for allegedly stealing the gold, but was later acquitted.

 Other accounts state that Union soldiers took the goods for themselves upon capturing Jefferson Davis and other treasure-carrying soldiers.
 Other tales say it was lost over Lake Michigan, being forever sunk at the bottom of its banks.
-Some $86,000 was supposed to be smugged to England, but supposedly never made it across the pond.
+Some $86,000 was supposed to be smuggled to England, but supposedly never made it across the pond.
 Other accounts tell of armed horse-riding robbers who grabbed coins from trains.

-All-in-all, there’s no account of what actually happened to the treasure.
+All-in-all, there’s no account of what actually happened to the Confederate treasure.
 Only speculation and an unlimited amount of stories.
 Perhaps all of the above is true and, little-by-little it was whittled away.
 Maybe it’s still out there, waiting to be discovered.
 The only thing we can count on to be true is that it is, indeed, a mystery.